kgosch/NondeScript/README.md

 Also seen here is incrementing number variables, which defaults to '1' when no amount to increment 'by' is given.

+**Functions**

+Functions 'take' something in and then 'return' something back.
+Again note no braces.

+            function noArguments takes in nothing                     function noArguments () {
+                declare x is "everything";                                var x = "everything";
+                return x;                                                 return x;
+            end function                                              }

+            function withArguments takes in y                         function withArguments ( y ) {
+                return y + 3;                                             return y + 3;
+            end function;                                             }

+When a function takes in no arguments, type 'takes in nothing'.
+Again, NondeScript should be typed and feel like the actual thing you are trying to make the program do.

 repo for the NondeScript compiler project